metrorailings/OwlBlog/content/posts/week-10-insights.md

 ## Bills @ Cardinals

 Shit preparation and play-calling on the Cardinals second drive.
 Starting to question Kliff Kingsbury.

+***

+## 49ers @ Saints

+Saints defense very aggressive in opening drive.